-1 Introduction
+1. Introduction

-City Waste is a Commercial Business Unit (CBU) of Redland City Council (Council) that delivers on Council's waste strategy targets for waste reduction, resource recovery and waste education while:
+City Waste is a commercial business unit (CBU) of Redland City Council that delivers on Council's waste strategy targets for waste reduction, resource recovery and waste education while:

-- reducing waste and increasing resource recovery as per Council's draft Waste Reduction and Recycling Plan 2021-2025 - protecting the health and safety of its workers and the community - preventing adverse impacts on the natural environment and the community - ensuring compliance with all appropriate standards and procedures for the storage, transport, treatment and disposal of contract solid wastes - ensuring community access to information relating to reducing waste and increasing resource recovery.
+- reducing waste to landfill and increasing resource recovery as per Council's Waste Reduction and Recycling Plan 2021-2030 - protecting the health and safety of our workers and the community - · preventing adverse impacts on the natural environment and the community - ensuring compliance with all appropriate standards and procedures for the storage, transport, treatment and disposal of contract solid wastes - ensuring community access to information relating to reducing waste and increasing resource recovery.

-This Annual Performance Plan (APP) is prepared as required by the Local Government Regulation 2012 (the Regulation) and sets out the manner in which City Waste activities will be carried out in 2021-2022, according to commercial principles.
+This Annual Performance Plan (APP) is prepared as required by the Local Government Regulation 2012 (the Regulation) and sets out the manner in which City Waste activities will be carried out in 2023-2024, according to commercial principles.

-All Redlands Coast residents have access to kerbside wheelie bin collection services.
+Redlands Coast residents have access to kerbside wheelie bin collection services.
 This includes a weekly waste and fortnightly recycling service.
-Mainland residents can also receive an optional fortnightly green waste collection service for garden organics.
+Mainland residents may opt to receive the fortnightly green waste collection service for garden organics.

 Council offers a flexible 'bin menu' that allows residents to choose the right combination for their household.
 The kerbside bin system includes 140-litre wheelie bins for waste and recycling, 240-litre wheelie bins for waste, recycling and garden organics (green waste) and 340-litre wheelie bins for recycling.
-Council also rewards residents who actively reduce their general waste to landfill by providing the 140-litre waste bin at a lower annual cost than the standard 240-litre bin.
+Council also rewards residents who actively reduce their general waste to landfill by providing the 140-litre waste bin at a lower annual cost than the standard 240-litre waste bin.